 A lightning-fast Mexican winger whose electrifying pace and decisive goals have made him a constant threat for club and country for nearly a decade.

-Nicknamed 'Chucky' for his childhood habit of startling his mother, Hirving Lozano has spent his career startling defenders.
-Emerging from the famed Pachuca academy, he announced himself with a blistering, title-winning goal in the 2016 Clausura final.
-His signature moment arrived at the 2018 World Cup, where his slaloming run and finish against Germany sent shockwaves through the tournament and cemented his national hero status.
-A big-money move to Europe followed, with Napoli in Italy, where he adapted his direct, vertical style to become a versatile and productive attacker in Serie A and the Champions League.
-While his club journey has now brought him to Major League Soccer, for the Mexican national team, Lozano remains the explosive catalyst on the left wing, a player whose very presence on the ball quickens the pulse of fans and opponents alike.
+Hirving Lozano scored a blistering, title-winning goal in the 2016 Clausura final, emerging from the famed Pachuca academy.
+Nicknamed 'Chucky' for his childhood habit of startling his mother, he startled defenders throughout his career.
+His slaloming run and finish against Germany at the 2018 World Cup sent shockwaves through the tournament and made him a national hero.
+A big-money move to Napoli in Italy followed, where he adapted his direct, vertical style to become a versatile attacker in Serie A and the Champions League.
+Now in Major League Soccer, Lozano remains the explosive catalyst on the left wing for the Mexican national team.

 1981–1996